stashapp/CommunityScripts/plugins/starIdentifier/README.md

 Since the recognition is based on a single performer image, that image needs to have a pretty clear front-facing view of the performer's face.
 If face_recognition fails to find a performer's face, Star Identifier will tag that performer with `star identifier performer error` by default.

+### Star Identifier Settings

+You can adjust the tolerance for identification here. `0.6` is default and typical, but I've found `0.5` to work well.
+Lower is more strict.

 ## Running

 ### Export Performers